16.5 tons of cocaine worth $1 billion seized at Philadelphia port

-PHILADELPHIA -- Federal authorities have seized approximately 16.5 tons of cocaine, with a street value of over $1 billion, at the Packer Marine Terminal in Philadelphia.

-An official said the ship, the MSC Gayane, was headed from Chile to Europe when the drugs were found in Philadelphia.
+An official said the ship was headed from Chile to Europe when the drugs were found in Philadelphia after authorities received a tip Monday night.
 The cocaine was discovered inside eight containers from a cargo ship, sources tell Action News.

+The ship's course started in Chile then stopped in Peru and the Bahamas before making its way to Philadelphia.
+The US Attorney's Office Eastern District of Pennsylvania says the ship was then headed to Europe with a stop in Rotterdam.

 Members of the ship's crew have been arrested and federally charged.